ParkerLab/ataqv/README.rst

 If you also have a file of peaks called on your data, that file can be examined to report read coverage of the peaks.

+With a file of transcription start sites, ataqv can report a TSS enrichment metric based on the transposition activity around those locations.

 The report is printed as plain text to standard output, and detailed metrics are written to JSON files for further processing.